Pet Insurance Waiting Period

 Orthopedic and cruciate conditions

-Some insurers have separate waiting periods for specific orthopedic conditions like cruciate ligament injuries, which can have longer wait times than general orthopedic coverage.
-These waiting periods often last 6 to 12 months.
+Some insurers have separate waiting periods for specific orthopedic conditions like cruciate ligament injuries (like when your dog tears their ACL when playing), which can have longer wait times than general orthopedic coverage.
+These waiting periods often last six to 12 months.
 These cover joint problems, hip dysplasia, torn ACLs and other musculoskeletal issues common in certain breeds.

 petMedicalCheckup icon